schaetzc/tursi/README.md

 ## Features

 - Cross-platform Java application
-- Debug your turing machine with history and break states
+- Debug your Turing machine with history and break states
-- Export turing tables to state diagrams
+- Export Turing tables to state diagrams
-- Fast console mode for time-consuming turing machines
+- Fast console mode for time-consuming Turing machines
 - Wildcards for the transition table

 ## Using Tursi